 - Do not include matching on NetCashAmount or AccruedInterest

-For block-level and allocation-confirmation workflows, both trade sides have to provide the following a value of TBAN in the Type of Financial Instrument field.
+Both sides of the trade have to provide the following a value of TBAN in the Type of Financial Instrument field.

 UI 3.0 Quick Trade Entry Screen - The next figure shows where to select TBAN in the quick trade entry screen for block-level trades.